gaborvecsei/gaborvecsei.github.io/_posts/2021-06-14-Mad-Money-Backtesting.md

 # Conclusion

 From the **Buy and Hold** results it is visible that creating a diverse portfolio and holding the positions results in greater returns.
-So no magic 🧙 here, just the golden rule of investing - be diverse and hold.
+So no magic 🧙 here, just the golden rule of investing - be diverse and hold 💎👐.
 (Also don't forget that the tested period was bullish most of the time, so it was "easier" to generate profits).

 Of course this is nowhere near a real-life scenario.
 Let's think about it: there are more than 700 unique stocks and I invested \\$1000 per stock.
 At the end this resulted in a more than \\$700,000 investment.
 We could fix this buy using a smaller amount, which would exclude stocks to buy then, or we could set an amont per day and based on some logic select positions to buy, which again, results in excluding stocks.

 On the **Cramer-Effect and short-term investment** results, I don't have any convincing results.
 Based on these numbers I would say that the Cramer effect is not present, but keep in mind that I used multiple approximations because of the incomplete/missing data.
+So if there would be a small upside, then we would not catch it this was.
+But it is true that there are no short term significant returns based on these strategies.

 # References